Frýdlant: Administrative division

+Etymology

+The name is derived from the Middle High German words vriden ('to protect') and lant ('land').
+The name referred to the function of the local castle.

 Geography

 Frýdlant is located about 17 km north of Liberec, in the salient microregion of Frýdlant Hook, close to the border with Poland.
-It lies mostly in the Frýdlant Hills.
+It lies mostly in the Jizera Foothills.
 The southern part of the municipal territory extends into the Jizera Mountains and includes the highest point of Frýdlant, the hill Špičák at 724 m above sea level.
 The Smědá River flows through the town.